kubernetes-sigs/aws-load-balancer-controller/docs/guide/globalaccelerator/aga-controller.md

 The AWS Global Accelerator controller supports cross-namespace references for endpoints using the [Gateway API ReferenceGrant](https://gateway-api.sigs.k8s.io/api-types/referencegrant/) approach, which is a common pattern for secure cross-namespace references in Kubernetes.
 Cross-namespace references allow a GlobalAccelerator resource in one namespace (e.g., `accelerator-ns`) to reference resources in another namespace (e.g., `web-ns`), provided that a ReferenceGrant exists in the target namespace explicitly allowing the reference.

+!!!warning "Gateway API CRDs Required"
+    Cross-namespace references **require** the Gateway API CRDs to be installed in your cluster, particularly the ReferenceGrant CRD.
+If these CRDs are not installed, all cross-namespace references will be denied by default.
+See the [Gateway API Prerequisites](../gateway/gateway.md#prerequisites) for installation instructions.

 ### Using Cross-Namespace References

 #### Step 1: Create a ReferenceGrant in the Target Namespace